Tidal Salt Marshes

 Use best practices for integrated mosquito management.
 Many wetlands do not produce significant numbers of mosquitos, but where they do, surveillance can establish whether local species carry disease, and risk should be assessed.
 Alteration of hydrology, if it is done at all, should be done with care for the impacts that it has on the rest of the ecosystem.

-- Techniques such as runneling or Open Marsh Water Management can minimize negative effects of mosquito management.
+- Techniques such as runneling or Open Marsh Water Management can minimize the negative effects of mosquito management.

 - Maintaining tidal flows can actually improve mosquito management by reducing standing water, while insectivorous bats can provide mosquito control.